Tag Archives: InDesign

 Assignment:

 1. You should have completed the Impossible Image – Part 1 assignment before proceeding to this step.
-Save your image as a .psd file before importing it into InDesign.
+Save your image as a .psd file before attempting to import it into InDesign.

 2. Create a new 11″ x 17″ InDesign document.
 Save it with your name and “Photoshop Impossible Image”.